-4- Government Accounts: The government production is calculated in a different way from the production of the rest of other sectors, where the government produces services that serve the general purpose and are not intended to profit.
-Consequently, the value of government production is the value of the revenues received by the government, but will be the value of what is being spent on the production expenses on public services (Expenditure approach).
-This expenses are represented in the employees compensation, and the purchase of goods and services, in addition to taxes and fees paid by government unit, And also the value of depreciation (the government accounts do not include depreciation estimate, so it estimates in national accounts as a percentage of value added to the governmental sector).

-5- Transportation and Trade Margins: Total margin is calculated as the value of total services rendered by the transport activity for transporting goods from one place to other (land - Railway - water - air).
+- 5- Government Accounts: The government production is calculated in a different way from the production of the rest of other sectors, where the government produces services that serve the general purpose and are not intended to profit.
+Consequently, the value of government production will not be the value of the revenues received by the government, but will be the value of what is being spent on the production expenses on public services (Expenditure approach).
+This expenses are represented in the employees compensation, and the purchase of goods and services, in addition to taxes and fees paid by government unit, And also the value of depreciation (the government accounts do not include depreciation estimate, so it estimates in national accounts as a percentage of value added to the governmental sector). - 6- Actual and imputed rents for housing: The data of international comparison program (ICP) for year 2009 was used to estimate the value of actual and imputed rentals for households, and the data has been updated for year 2010 through knowledge of the share of housing rentals from total final consumption expenditure. - 7- Transportation and Trade Margins: Total margin is calculated as the value of total production of transporting goods for all transportation activity (land Railway water air).
 The trade margin for products were calculated as the establishment total sales for its account for both retail and wholesale trade in the private, public and the public business sector minus the purchases of goods for sale purpose.